Automatic Negative Thoughts (ANTs)

 What are automatic negative thoughts?

-Automatic Negative Thoughts (ANTs) are distorted and limiting thoughts that can be a significant obstacle—perhaps even a roadblock—in moving forward with your plans and intentions.
+Automatic Negative Thoughts (ANTs) are distorted and limiting thoughts that can be a significant obstacle—perhaps even a roadblock—in moving forward with your plans.

 Automatic negative thinking is the process of repeated pessimistic, self-doubting thoughts that can occur in response to normal every-day life situations.